nijoakim/combo-whist/README.md

 There is also the possibility to get only the texlive packages you need.
 Unfortunately, I have so far been (and possibly will be forever) too lazy to gather up exactly which ones those are.

+## Versioning
+Combo Whist's version format is specified as follows:

+	<major version> . <minor version> . <revision> - <language>

+Major version is bumped only when very major changes to the game are made.
+This is unlikely ever happen.

+Minor version is bumped when significant changes are made to the rules.
+An example would be that bids are added or removed from the game.

+Revision is bumped when smaller tweaks are made parameters in the game such as changing the worth of a bid.

 ## Translations
 Combo Whist is currently available in the following languages: